zvory/guide-to-coop/README.md

 I've helped a lot of people with advice about coop, and a lot of the time the advice is the same.
 Here's that advice distilled.
 If you want to talk to me personally, email me at grafetu@gmail.com and I'll try to help.
 A friend of mine co-wrote [this guide](https://evykassirer.github.io/playing-the-internship-game/) which is way more comprehensive, so I recommend you check that out as well.

 ### Whos is this guide for?
 People who are hungry for more success in the UWaterloo co-op system, specifically people looking for Software jobs.
 If you're trying to get a job during COVID this guide may not be useful, I hear the job market is terrible and that's all I know.
-However if you already get good jobs or are ahead of your peers, this advice may not be helpful.
+Additionally if you already get good jobs and are happy with your coop's, this advice may not be helpful.

 ### Why is my advice worth anything?
 Skip this section if you don't care.

 I was a fuckup, but "made it" anyways.
-My first coop I got through nepotism (my friend's dad was CTO of the company), it was a shitshow and two months in me and the other coop stopped doing work.
+My first coop was automated QA and I got it through nepotism (my friend's dad was CTO of the company), it was a shitshow and two months in me and the other coop stopped doing work.
 A fulltime got his high-school kid to do our job for two weeks and they did more in those two weeks than we did in a month.
-I didn't learn anything.
 Second coop was worse: back in the day you couldn't no-rank an offer, if you got matched with a job you were forced to take it.
 So I ended up doing manual QA, tapping buttons on android phones, filling in spreadsheets when something breaks, and trying not to think about my failures.
-I'm not a huge brain genius that got Google first term or something.
-I was a lazy waste, and I started with two QA jobs.
+I'm not a genius keener that got Google first term or something.
+I was a lazy waste, and I started with QA jobs.

 But then I started taking coop seriously, tried a bunch of things (which I will list), and I ended up getting two successively better Toronto dev jobs.
 Then I made it to Cali: a Stripe internship, then a Facebook internship (I'm at Stripe full time now).